6 Things That Make BMX Bikes The Perfect Trick Bikes

 BMX bikes are very different indeed to your standard road bikes and mountain bikes.
 While there are only a few very obvious differences between many road bikes to the untrained observer, even an amateur could spot the many differences between BMX bikes and the rest of the biking world.
 Some of these differences are exactly what make BMX bikes the perfect choice for stunts and tricks, whether on the streets or off the road.

 There are two large families of BMX bikes: racing and trick bikes.
 The latter is more commonly called freestyle, because that is what it is comprised of – people showcasing their skills in stunt biking by literally flying through the air atop their BMX bikes, performing a whole range of tricks in mid-air.
-Freestyle BMX bikes have a number of unique qualities that make them the perfect bikes for performing crazy, out of this world tricks and stunts, on the pavement, in the park and everywhere else:
+Freestyle BMX bikes have several unique qualities that make them the perfect bikes for performing crazy, out-of-this-world tricks and stunts, on the pavement, in the park, and everywhere else:

 Aluminum is also used in BMX frames, but it is much lighter than chromoly steel and is more common in BMX racing bikes for its higher speed capabilities.

 Wheels usually also feature powerfully built rims for extra durability.
-This is important when the discipline involves a lot of bumps, as the rims could get damaged or even split if too weak.
+This is important when the discipline involves a lot of bumps.
+The rims could get damaged or even split if too weak.

-• Pegs – Pegs are usually found on BMX bikes in the street and flatland disciplines.
-They attach to the front and rear wheels rather like the foot rests on a motorbike.
+Pegs are usually found on BMX bikes in the street and flatland disciplines.
+They attach to the front and rear wheels rather like the footrests on a motorbike.
+They are used to help the rider center their weight.
+This is very important if you are going to perform mid-air stunts on your bike.
 They are commonly used by stunt riders to grind on rails and bars.

 Very high BMX jump